 Luckily, a lot of the articles used to research this blog post were published between 2011 and 2015, so hopefully, insurers have smartened up and/or been called out.
 It must also be noted that it was very hard to find any Canadian data on the subject.

 However, there are usually still drop-down menus that prompt applicants to betray their educational accomplishments.
 Insurers can choose to use this information in calculating your risk, or not.

 It's up to you as a consumer to mull over the rest.

-If you’re in the process of getting a diploma or degree, good for you; you may be on your way to discounts on auto insurance should you choose an insurer that provides them in this weird way.
+If you’re in the process of getting a diploma or degree, good for you; you may be on your way to discounts on auto insurance should you choose an insurer that provides them for attaining a higher education.

-This educational discount can be used two ways: either pick a provider that offers you a discount based on the education that you have as it stands, or pick one that doesn’t care about the letters beside your name.
+This educational discount can be used two ways: either pick a provider that offers you a discount based on the education that you have as it stands, or pick one that doesn’t care about your level of education.

 And like we’ve said earlier, not all insurance providers participate.
 Your best option is to shop around by talking to a reputable broker.
-Next, find out if the company you’re interested in participates in any sort of discriminatory behaviour that masquerades as a benefit to some.
-If they do, simply take your business elsewhere to a company that practices balanced treatment of their clients.
+Find out if the company you’re interested in participates education based risk assessment.
+If they do, and your attained level of education doesn't make the cut, simply take your business elsewhere to a company that won't penalise you for your briefer education.